nrwl/nx/docs/shared/guides/turbo-and-nx.md

 #### 3. Project graph visualization

-Being able to visually explore a monorepo workspace can be a deal breaker when it comes to debug and troubleshoot large monorepo workspaces.
+Being able to visually explore a monorepo workspace can be a deal breaker when you need to debug and troubleshoot large monorepo workspaces.

 - Nx has a rich, interactive visualiser (watch a video [here](https://www.youtube.com/watch?v=UTB5dOJF43o))
 - Turborepo has a basic graphviz image export.